 You don’t need a reservation at these 21 romantic places in Virginia and Washington DC, whether you’re looking to share your love on Valentine’s Day or any other day of the year.
-Some of these spots require extra effort to reach, and some are just for kicking back, but all can set the perfect scene for romance.
+Some of these spots require extra effort to reach, and some are just steps away, but all can set the perfect scene for romance.

 Romantic Places in Virginia Worth the Extra Effort